DSSR2/gaze-track/docs/index.md

 We again use PyTorch Lightning.
 The percentage of dropout during training is increased throughout the architecture.
 Different schedulers and optimizers were tried and the best performing model was obtained using the Adam Optimizer and a ReduceLRonPlateau scheduler.

 ### Results
+The best model gave a mean Euclidian error of 2.01cm.
+The model that produced this is provided in [/Experiments/Checkpoints/checkpoint.ckpt](https://github.com/DSSR2/gaze-track/blob/main/Experiments/Checkpoints/checkpoint.ckpt)

 The error of 2.01cm is even lower than GazeCapture's error when they do not use any augmentation!
 This goes to show the power of this architecture.
 This architecture has ~150K parameters while the GazeCapture dataset has ~7M parameters.

 While the error in centimetres is very low, it looks like the network has learned a "cheat" solution.